Because standard economic theories have no answers to this type of crisis.

 Only with this more complete approach to rationality can we make a significant appeal to voluntarily respect the requirements of the social good.

-It is interesting to note that in the model most used by policy makers for their response to the current crisis, only partial compliance with social restrictions has been assumed.
-While compliance with such restrictions may be motivated by fear of punishment or respect for authority, it can also result from voluntary alignment.
-In both cases, the current situation requires that policy makers go beyond the narrow toolbox of traditional economic theory to justify and motivate compliance with public health measures that diminish individual freedom.
+It is interesting to note that in the model most used by policy makers for their response to the current crisis only partial compliance with social restrictions was assumed.
+While compliance with such restrictions may be motivated by fear of punishment or respect for authority, it may also arise from voluntary alignment.
+In either case, the current situation requires policymakers to go beyond the narrow toolbox of traditional economic theory to justify and motivate compliance with public health measures that diminish individual freedom.

 Uncertainty, judgment and justification

-A second reason conventional economic thinking offers very limited guidance in the present situation is uncertainty.
-Economists have long ago made the distinction between uncertainty and risk.
-The uncertainty it is generally understood as an implicit outcome that cannot be directly assigned to a probability, unlike risk.
-Economics offers limited resources for understanding how to make decisions in the face of fundamental uncertainty.
-But an even deeper form of uncertainty is where possible outcomes cannot be easily predicted.
+A second reason why conventional economic thinking offers very limited guidance in the present situation is uncertainty.
+Economists have long made the distinction between uncertainty and risk.
+The uncertainty is generally understood as an implicit outcome that cannot be directly assigned to a probability, unlike risk.
+Economics offers limited resources for understanding how to make decisions in the presence of fundamental uncertainty.
+But an even deeper form of uncertainty is one in which possible outcomes cannot be easily predicted.
 Such a wildly unpredictable result has become popular in recent years as a so-called "black Swan".

 The coronavirus pandemic may initially seem like a black swan-like event, but it is not: the possibility of such a threat has long been recognized by experts and predicted by many, even for years, even with precision.
 This recognition has led to the discussion of scenarios at the highest levels of governments.

 That said, it now seems obvious that the related public health infrastructure has been seriously overlooked.
-For example, globally, WHO, which plays a central role in surveillance and response to emerging diseases, may not have been adequately funded.
-It is a different matter that the WHO has also been blamed for a poor initial response to the pandemic.
-So also the national and regional health infrastructures in many countries, including Italy.
+For example, globally, the WHO, which plays a central role in surveillance and response to emerging diseases, may not have been adequately funded.
+It is a different matter that the WHO was also blamed for a poor initial response to the pandemic.
+So too do national and regional health infrastructures in many countries, including Italy.

 Flatten the curve

-The fundamentally uncertain nature of the evolution of the pandemic gives rise to continuing profound dilemmas about the so-called rational response of the economy to the current coronavirus emergency.
-Consider the "flatten the curve" metaphor.
+The fundamentally uncertain nature of the evolution of the pandemic gives rise to continuing profound dilemmas about the economy's so-called rational response to the current coronavirus emergency.
+Consider the metaphor of “flattening the curve”.
 The potential results of measures such as the closure of schools and universities, restaurants and bars and social distancing have been supported by simulations which are, inevitably, based on specific hypotheses and limited tests and which mainly focus on one goal: to avoid deaths by disease.
 The motivation is based on the expected direction of their impact, but what real effect they will have, direct or indirect in society is unknown.

-The inadequacy of existing models leads to a reasonable disagreement on the right course of action.
+The inadequacy of existing models leads to reasonable disagreement about the right course of action.

-The effects of closing borders and closing many aspects of daily life fall on other aspects of physical health.
+The effects of border closures and the closure of many aspects of daily life impact other aspects of physical health.
 The coronavirus economy has effects on mental health, sociality, economic prosperity.
-There are also effects on public finances, education, births, death rates.
+There are also effects on public finances, education, births, mortality rate.
 All of these factors add to the uncertainty.
-Each of these relate to the others in complex ways.
+Each of these relates to the others in complex ways.
 The effects of such policies are difficult to know.
 Some policy effects may be persistent or permanent.
-Others can be temporary but highly destructive.
+Others may be temporary but highly destructive.
 The plausible chains of causality are different.

-The late sociologist Ulrich beck, who spoke of the emergence of one "company at risk" which generated "evils" and "goods", distributed according to chains of causality often unknown or unknowable, was not far from the mark.
+The late sociologist Ulrich beck, who talked about the emergence of a “society at risk” which generated “evils” and “goods”, distributed according to chains of causality that were often unknown or unknowable, was not far from the mark.
 The need to take appropriate measures to stop the disease must be balanced by our awareness that we do not know and cannot know everything we need to know to make informed decisions.
 While a public health emergency highlights the need for executive powers and the need for expertise, it also highlights their limitations.
 In a democratic context, public decisions must be supported by judgments capable, in the light of day, of being supported by reason and supported by social deliberation.
 Judgment must therefore be combined with justification.

-The uncertain nature of the impact of the coronavirus and its evolution will affect the private sector economy, and this in turn must be taken into account by public policy.
+The uncertain nature of the impact of the coronavirus and its evolution will influence the private sector economy, and this in turn must be taken into account by public policies.

-Ellsberg's famous paradox has shown that individuals have an aversion to uncertainty.
-In a situation where both the "state space" describing possible events and the likelihood of being connected to each of these events are unknown, the emotional element in the decision-making process is important.
-Investors' "animal spirits" come to the fore.
-For example, although there are rational reasons for the collapse of market sentiment due to the pandemic, the huge daily fluctuations in stock prices as a result of its aftermath appear to be a form of excess volatility that cannot be fully understood as rational.
+The famous Ellsberg paradox demonstrated that individuals have an aversion to uncertainty.
+In a situation where both the “state space” describing possible events and the probability of being connected to each of these events are unknown, the emotional element in decision making is important.
+The “animal spirits” of investors come to the fore.
+For example, although there are rational reasons for the collapse of market sentiment due to the pandemic, the huge daily fluctuations in stock prices following its aftermath appear to be a form of excess volatility that cannot be fully understood as rational.

-This can create expectations of stability so that private actors continue to spend and invest, plan for the end of the public health emergency and avoid actions that could create negative effects, such as firing workers.
+This can create expectations of stability so that private actors continue to spend and invest, plan for the end of the public health emergency, and avoid actions that could create adverse effects, such as laying off workers.
 Panic is itself a risk factor and can be triggered by wrong public actions or calmed by the right ones.
-Governments can provide support that ensures business survival and continuity of employment and income so as to maintain aggregate demand and broadly based solvency and liquidity.
+Governments can provide support that ensures the survival of businesses and the continuity of employment and incomes so as to maintain aggregate demand and broad-based solvency and liquidity.

 This may require subsidies and direct transfers in order to allow economic activities to continue and avoid irreversible damage.
-But these are ways to deal with uncertainty, not dispel it.
-Identifying the necessary interventions that acknowledge the interdependence between public health, economic stability and other factors requires extraordinary public leadership, at a time when trust in government is unprecedented.
+But these are ways to address uncertainty, not dispel it.
+Identifying necessary interventions that acknowledge the interdependence of public health, economic stability and other factors requires extraordinary public leadership, at a time when trust in government is unprecedented.

-In general, an economy cannot be separated from society: it is socially integrated.
-The idea that the economy can be analyzed independently of public health, political or social processes has proved not only simply fragile but false.
-The coronavirus has unmasked her.
+In general an economy cannot be separated from society: it is socially integrated.
+The idea that the economy can be analyzed independently of public health, political or social processes has proven not only simply fragile but false.
+The coronavirus exposed it.

-One way to understand this clearly is that the appropriate economic response to the coronavirus depends on what is deemed to be of value.
+One way to understand this clearly is that the economy's appropriate response to the coronavirus depends on what is deemed valuable.
 And the values to consider go far beyond the strictly economic one.
-Reportedly, the former White House chief strategist Steve Bannon, that "a country is more than an economy".
+Reportedly, former White House chief strategist Steve Bannon, that “a country is more than an economy”.

 He was right, albeit for wrong reasons.